Charles Creighton Carlin: Early and family life

+Marriage and children

 He married Lilian E. Broders (1867–1945) of Alexandria on October 28, 1891, and they had two sons: Charles Keith Carlin (1892–1965, who likewise became a lawyer after serving in the Army Air Force during both World Wars but moved to California) and Charles Creighton Carlin (1900–1966, who succeeded his father at the newspaper).

 Career

 Carlin graduated from law school and was admitted to the Virginia bar in 1891 and began his legal practice in Alexandria.

+Early political career

 He was active in the local Democratic Party for over forty years, and ten times served as delegate to Democratic National Convention.
 He also served as Alexandria's postmaster from 1893 to 1897, during the administration of Democratic president Grover Cleveland.
 Carlin published the Alexandria Gazette newspaper in his home town, and in 1895 helped start the Celina Democrat in Celina, Mercer County, Ohio, which ceased publication in 1921.

+Congress

 With the support of Claude Swanson, Carlin was elected as a Democrat to the Sixtieth Congress to fill the vacancy caused by the unexpected death of John F. Rixey.
 He had faced a hotly contested Democratic primary, then handily defeated Republican Ernest Howard in the general election.

 Carlin was re-elected to the Sixty-first and to five succeeding Congresses, serving from November 5, 1907, to March 3, 1919, when he resigned before the Sixty-sixth Congress, despite having been reelected without opposition.
 He had also faced no opponent in 1910, and had won lopsided victories in the contested elections: 79.68% of the vote against Republican J. W. Gregg in 1908, 90.7% of the vote against socialist F.T.
 Evans and independent Milton Fling in 1912, 75.3% of the vote against Republican Joseph L. Crupper, independent James E. Johnston and socialist Milton Fling in 1914, and 71.82% of the vote against Republican Joseph L. Crupper and independents Frank E. Manning and William H. Hamilton in 1916.
 In 1913, Carlin had succeeded in passing a bill to study creating a national park from the Manassas Battlefield, which his predecessor Rixey had introduced, but Congress failed to enact the appropriation the investigative committee recommended, due to the start of World War I.

 Carlin was originally an opponent of women's suffrage, helping to keep the Nineteenth Amendment from leaving its subcommittee for years.
 However, by early 1920 he had changed his mind and saying, “I am now convinced that they [women] do want the right to vote...and am further convinced that they ought to have it.”

 Fellow Democrat "Judge" Moore of Fairfax, Virginia succeeded Carlin in the U.S. House.